‘Not going to waste our time’: Trump hinges US aid to Argentina on election

 But while Milei’s victory in the 2023 presidential race was a strong rebuke to Argentina’s left wing, more recent races have shown public support for his agenda cooling.

-On September 7, the province of Buenos Aires, where the capital is located, held elections for its congressional seats, and La Libertad Avanza was trounced by a rival coalition, the left-wing Justicialist Party.
+On September 7, the province of Buenos Aires held elections for its congressional seats, and La Libertad Avanza was trounced by a rival coalition, the left-wing Justicialist Party.

-The party took more than 46 percent of the vote, compared with La Libertad Avanza’s 34 percent.
+That party took more than 46 percent of the vote, compared with La Libertad Avanza’s 34 percent.

-Also that month, Milei suffered a personal scandal when his sister and close associate, Karina Milei, was implicated in a bribery affair.
+Also that month, Milei suffered a personal scandal when his sister and close associate, Karina Milei, was implicated in a case of alleged bribery.

-Karina Milei serves as secretary-general to the presidency, and leaked audio released to Argentinian media appears to show the then-head of the National Disability Agency accusing her of accepting kickbacks in exchange for government contracts.
+Karina Milei serves as secretary-general to the presidency, and leaked audio appears to show the then-head of the National Disability Agency accusing her of accepting kickbacks in exchange for government contracts.

 Both of the Milei siblings have denied the charges, and so far, Javier has stood by his sister.
 The resulting scandal, however, has cast a stark spotlight on Milei’s actions as president.

-Milei had vetoed congressional legislation that would have increased benefits for people with disabilities, but in September, the National Congress pushed back, forming an overwhelming supermajority to overturn his veto, by a vote of 63 to seven.
+Milei had vetoed congressional legislation that would have increased benefits for people with disabilities, but in September, Argentina’s Congress pushed back, forming an overwhelming supermajority to overturn his veto, by a vote of 63 to seven.

 It has since repeated the feat, overriding Milei’s vetoes to restore congressional funding for universities and paediatric healthcare.